Fair Taxes

 The Problem

-Critical state services, including K-12 education, child care, and housing, are dramatically underfunded.
-Simultaneously, Virginia has not updated our income tax brackets since 1990, meaning teachers and millionaires are in the same tax bracket.
+Critical state services, including K-12 education, childcare, healthcare, and housing, are dramatically underfunded.
+Simultaneously, Virginia has not updated our income tax brackets since 1990, meaning teachers and millionaires are in the same tax bracket, which starves regular people of the resources they need to thrive.
 We must give hardworking Virginians the tools they need to be able to build their families’ futures.

 The Solution